 The College is committed to patient safety and to enhancing the safe, effective and ethical delivery of pharmacy services in Ontario.
 Moving forward with a formal quality assurance program will lead to standardized, accurate and complete tracking of medication incident information across the province and help provide a better understanding of errors and how they can be prevented to better protect patients.

 Learn more about the program, and how to prepare, in the Spring edition of Pharmacy Connection: "Preparing for Ontario's Medication Safety Program".

 Read the Medication Safety Program FAQs for more information on the program, how data will be protected and implementation and roll-out.

 The College is committed to working as quickly, and as responsibly, as possible on the development and implementation of the program.
-The program will begin to be implemented in late fall 2017 with approximately 100 pharmacies, with the goal of having the program commence full implemention among all community pharmacies in Ontario by the end of 2018.
+The program began implementation in late fall 2017 with approximately 100 pharmacies, with the goal of having the program commence full implemention among all community pharmacies in Ontario by the end of 2018.

 Pharmapod Ltd. was selected as the CQA program vendor in October 2017.
 The College is currently working with Pharmapod to develop all aspects of the medication incident reporting platform and put in place comprehensive training for the initial 100 volunteer pharmacies.

 Training for the 102 first-phase participants took place in January.
 These pharmacies and their staff from across Ontario will ultimately play a critical role in the province-wide implementation and success of this program by testing the reporting system.
 As program ambassadors, they will provide ongoing feedback throughout 2018 to inform any required changes to the program, thus facilitating full adoption and success when it is implemented in all 4,200+ community pharmacies in Ontario.

 June 11, 2018 - Video – OCP’S Medication Safety Program